-Our whole-school literacy strategy is designed to support students with the literacy skills they need to be successful right across the curriculum.
+Our whole-school English strategy is designed to support students with the literacy skills they need to be successful right across the curriculum.
 Reading plays a vital role in the development and education at Merrydale Junior School.
 At Merrydale Junior School we ensure that pupils have lots of opportunities to read in lots of different contexts.
-We continually strive to promote a love of reading through our ‘novel based’ curriculum in Literacy.
-We also focus on the learning of spellings through our ‘support for spelling’ programme.
+We continually strive to promote a love of reading through our ‘novel based’ curriculum in English.
+We also focus on the learning of spellings through our ‘no-nonsense’ programme.
 As a school we have high expectation for children to produce their best therefore staff will model correct formation of letters and cursive handwriting, and provide opportunities for children to practice regularly.
 Lastly improving our writing is a focus this year and we will be delivering ‘talk for writing’ lessons to motivate children to produce detailed quality writing.

 Mathematics is a tool for everyday life and a way of viewing and making sense of the world.
 It is used to analyse and communicate information and ideas and to tackle a range of practical tasks and real life problems.